A Web3 Naming Layer for the AI Agent Economy

 Jake's Blueprint

-Short for Agent-to-Agent, this TLD supports services and networks
+Short for Agent-to-Agent, this namespace supports AI-oriented

 Agent Story